Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Establishing a Game-Theoretic Foundation for Modern Cyber Warfare

 \subsubsection{Operation Level}

 At the operational level, the focus narrows to planning specific operations that align with strategic objectives.
 This involves designing a sequence of attacks that, when executed, achieve the intended outcome of an operation.
 For instance, in an offensive operation aimed at disabling a transportation system, the plan might involve multiple steps: first, a phishing campaign to gain initial access to the transportation agency's network; next, a ransomware attack to encrypt critical operational data and disable system functionality; and finally, a DoS attack to prevent recovery efforts.
-These attacks are not isolated, but are composed in a way that each attack amplifies the impact of the others, ensuring that the operation achieves its intended goal.
+These attacks are not isolated; they are composed so that each amplifies the impact of the others, ensuring the operation achieves its intended goal.
 The success of an operation depends on the ability to identify vulnerabilities, sequence attacks effectively, and adapt to the adversary’s countermeasures.